telwoo/final-project/README.md

 ## Week 2

 ### Roles
-- Square: Suchitra
+- Square: Graeme and Suchitra
-- Triangle: Chauntel
+- Triangle: Matt and Chauntel
-- Circle: Graeme
+- Circle: Graeme and Chauntel
-- X: Matt
+- X: Matt and Suchitra

 ## Week 3